LisaHackett97/fun-space-quiz/README.md

 There will also be a success image for when user finishes the game and a number of images for the learn more carousel.

 - I decided not to use an image when user finishes the game, as the success pop up modal, worked better.
-Modal button gives users 3 options: play again, see the final game image, or naivigate to the learn-more page.
+Modal button gives users 3 options: play again, see the final game image, or navigate to the learn-more page.

 [Back to table of contents](#table-of-contents)